 History

-Clínica Universidad de Navarra (CUN) is an academic medical centre (It has Accredited Medical Training Programmes in 34 specialties) belonging to the Biomedical Campus of the University of Navarre.
-As such, it collaborates with the CIMA (Centre of Applied Medical Research) and the Schools of Medicine, Science and Pharmacy.
+Clínica Universidad de Navarra (CUN) is an academic medical centre (It has Accredited Medical Training Programmes in 35 specialties) belonging to the Biomedical Campus of the University of Navarra.
+As such, it collaborates with the CIMA (Centre of Applied Medical Research) and the Schools of Medicine, Nursing, Science and Pharmacy and Nutrition.
 This fact, along with its continuous investment in technology and research, enables the Clinic to remain at the forefront of scientific developments.
 CUN also forms part of the Navarre Institute for Health Research (IDISNA), thus collaborating with the research centres of the public health network of the region of Navarre.

-Accredited by the Joint Commission International (an agency responsible for assessing practices related to patient care quality and safety) since 2004; CUN has been the first Spanish centre to obtain certification from the Joint Commission International for University Hospitals in 2014.
-Moreover, it is the Spanish hospital with the best medical care reputation (MERCO index 2010, 2011, 2012 and 2014).
+Accredited by the Joint Commission International (an agency responsible for assessing practices related to patient care quality and safety) since 2004 in Pamplona, and since 2024 in Madrid; CUN has been the first Spanish centre to obtain certification from the Joint Commission International for University Hospitals in 2014.
+Moreover, it is the Spanish hospital with the best medical care reputation (MERCO index since 2014).

-More than 700,000 patients have placed their trust in Clínica Universidad de Navarra since its founding in 1962.
-Patients of over 50 nationalities are treated in our centre each year.
+More than 1,000,000 patients have placed their trust in Clínica Universidad de Navarra since its founding in 1962.
+Patients of over 112 countries are treated in our centre each year.

 Profile

 In Clínica Universidad de Navarra, the patient is the centre of all activity.
-The exclusive dedication of its doctors and more than 2,000 professionals, who work for the organization in a multidisciplinary and comprehensive manner, ensures that all individuals are dedicated the time and resources needed to ensure quality and personalized patient care.
+The exclusive dedication of its doctors and more than 3,900 professionals, who work for the organisation in a multidisciplinary and comprehensive manner, ensures that all individuals are dedicated the time and resources needed to ensure quality and personalised patient care.
 In addition to its extensive experience, CUN is also supported by the research and study centres of the University of Navarre.

 Specialities

-Clínica Universidad de Navarra boasts 45 medical specialties comprised in different multidisciplinary divisions, all within the same building.
-This unique fact minimizes waiting periods, avoids unnecessary travel, maximizes patient comfort and enables the provision of personalized and quality patient care.
+Clínica Universidad de Navarra boasts 50 medical specialties comprised in different multidisciplinary divisions, all within the same building.
+This unique fact minimises waiting periods, avoids unnecessary travel, maximises patient comfort and enables the provision of personalised and quality patient care.
 CUN coordinates all its departments in order to obtain the diagnostic test results within 48 to 72 hours, and patients enjoy guaranteed access to treatment or surgery within less than a week.

 Palliative and Supportive Care

-Patient care, when the palliative care team is involved, is shared with the Oncology team, which in all cases, has the final responsibility for the patient's overall follow up.
-Decisions on symptomatic treatments are agreed upon, after consulting the Palliative Medicine Team.
-The centre Palliative Medicine Team does not have a specific inpatient ward at present and it attends its patients on the Oncology Department’s hospital ward.
-The Palliative Medicine Team offers preferential care for support and training, by informal processes from the Oncology Nursing Team.
+Once the Palliative Care Team becomes involved, care is managed collaboratively with the Oncology team, which retains overall responsibility for the patient’s follow-up.
+Decisions regarding symptomatic treatments are made in consultation with the Palliative Medicine Team.
+Currently, the Palliative Medicine Department does not have a dedicated inpatient ward; instead, patients are attended to within the Oncology Department’s hospital ward.
+Additionally, the Palliative Medicine Team provides preferential support and training to the Oncology Nursing Team through informal processes.